So, you want to take back the web? From whom? Why? What will you do with it once it's been handed over to your care?

 Our action-oriented culture, driven by results, encourages us to believe that life is about what we can expect of the world.
-However, the reality is that an honest, reflective life is about responding truly, in every moment, to what the world expects of you.
-This is only possible if you constantly practice awareness of your intentions.
+However, an honest, reflective life is as much about responding truly, in every moment, to what the world expects of you.
+This is only possible if you constantly practise awareness of your intentions.

 What's unique about web3 - about economic code which creates new trust spaces; expands the possible definitions of value; merges money and speech; and creates new constraints in which to experiment with freedom - is that we can encode our intentions, literally.
 Most importantly, the code with which we express our inner world and meaning then lives independently of us on a shared, global network where it will not change.

-Revolutions always end up failing because they are reliant on people who are error-prone, corruptible, and whose priorities change over time.
-However, a smart contract I wrote that expresses a particular economic ideal, which is now deployed on mainnet, will remain there irrespective of what happens to me.
-There is no bribe or threat which can get me to change this.
-I literally cannot take it back, even if my life depends on it.
+Revolutions always end up failing because they are reliant on people whose priorities change.
+There is something ambiguous in each of us, and this is a wonderful thing.
+However, a smart contracts now deployed on mainnet will remain there irrespective of what happens to their original creators.
+There is no bribe or threat which can get them to change this.
+They literally cannot take it back.